-Neuroblastoma is the second most common extracranial infantile malignancy, mostly affecting adrenal gland.
-The conventional therapy for this tumor includes surgery, radiation, and chemotherapy but these modalities in most instances show inefficacy.
-So, there is an urgent need for development of new therapeutic strategies.
-Here, we examined the efficacy of a retinoid N-(4-hydroxyphenyl) retinamide (4-HPR) and a flavonoid genistein (GST) alone and also in combination for controlling the growth of human malignant (N-type) neuroblastoma SK-N-BE(2) xenografts in nude mice.
-For development of xenografts, 6-week old nude mice (about 20 g each) were subcutaneously injected with a (1:1) mixture of exponentially growing SK-N-BE(2) cells (6 million cells/mouse) and Matrigel.
+Neuroblastoma is childhood malignancy that mostly occurs in the adrenal glands.
+It is an aggressive metastatic disease, especially, in children older than 1 year of age.
+Malignant neuroblastoma continues to defy all available chemotherapeutic regimens.
+So, there is an urgent need for development of new therapeutic strategies for successful treatment of malignant neuroblastoma.
+In our current investigation, we examined the efficacy of the retinoid N-(4-hydroxyphenyl) retinamide (4-HPR) and the flavonoid genistein (GST) alone and also in combination for controlling the growth of human malignant neuroblastoma SK-N-MC xenografts in nude mice.
+For development of xenografts, 6-week old nude mice (about 20 g each) were subcutaneously injected with a (1:1) mixture of exponentially growing SK-N-MC cells (6 million cells/mouse) and Matrigel.
 The mice were allowed to develop the tumors.
 Animals with the 3-week old xenografts were randomly assigned to four different groups: control, 4-HPR alone, GST alone, and 4-HPR plus GST.
 Animals in control group did not receive any therapy.
 Each animal in other group received intraperitoneal injection of a daily dose of 4-HPR (20 µg/kg/day), GST (2 mg/kg/day), or 4-HPR (20 µg/kg/day) plus 4 h later GST (2 mg/kg/day) for 8 days before the tumors from all groups were collected for evaluation of therapeutic outcomes.
 Histopathological examination of tumor sections after H&E staining showed that tumors of control group maintained characteristic growth of neuroblastoma, treatment with 4-HPR alone caused differentiation of tumor cells, GST alone induced apoptosis to some extent, and combination of 4-HPR and GST produced significant amounts of apoptosis in tumors.
 Western blotting showed that combination of 4-HPR and GST caused changes in expression of Bax and Bcl-2 proteins leading to increase in Bax:Bcl-2 ratio, mitochondrial release of apoptosis-inducing factor (AIF) and Smac/Diablo, and activation of caspase-3 in course of apoptosis.
-Cytosolic upregulation of Smac/Diablo caused down regulation of baculovirus inhibitor-of-apoptosis repeat containing (BIRC) proteins such as BIRC-2 and BIRC-3 to facilitate the apoptotic process.
+Cytosolic upregulation of Smac/Diablo caused down regulation of the baculovirus inhibitor-of-apoptosis repeat containing (BIRC) proteins such as BIRC-2 and BIRC-3 to facilitate the apoptotic process.
 In situ immunofluorescent labeling showed overexpression of calpain, caspase-12, and caspase-3, and also AIF in apoptotic cells, suggesting potential role of these cysteine proteases and AIF in mediation of apoptosis.
-Further, in situ TUNEL and double immunofluorescent labeling confirmed cell death with increase in levels of calpain, caspase-12, caspase-3, and AIF in tumors treated with combination of 4-HPR and GST.
-Our results revealed that treatment of human neuroblastoma SH-N-BE(2) xenografts with combination of 4-HPR and GST induced differentiation and multiple mechanisms for apoptosis in controlling malignant growth.
+Also, in situ TUNEL and double immunofluorescent labeling confirmed cell death with increase in levels of calpain, caspase-12, caspase-3, and AIF in tumors treated with combination of 4-HPR and GST.
+Results revealed that treatment of SK-N-MC xenografts with combination of 4-HPR and GST induced differentiation and multiple mechanisms for apoptosis.
 This work was supported in part by the R01 grants CA-91460 and NS-57811.